LibreWeb/Documentation/content/concepts/_index.md

 LibreWeb Browser parses & renders Markdown documents *directly*, allowing end-users to view content without the need of HTML or JavaScript.
 This results in websites that are much cleaner and load faster.
 As an added benefit the LibreWeb browser has a 'content first' approach.

-And without JavaScript, WebRTC, PHP and/or SQL, the websites becomes much safer to use.
+And without JavaScript, WebRTC, PHP or SQL websites becomes much safer to browse.

-The browser allows visit to easily change and customize the look & feel of content - similar to e-book readers.
+The LibreWeb browser allows visitors to easily change and customize the look & feel of content - similar to e-book readers.

 ### Blockchain